VR-Sign-Languages/VR-JSL/en/home.md

 # Welcome to VR Sign Language Dictionary

-> [!NOTE]
-> This is an attempt to create the dictionary of VR American Sign Language (VR-ASL) and VR Japanese Sign Language (VR-JSL).
-You can use this dictionary for references only.

 > [!WARNING]
 > * If something here is documented incorrectly, please click the GitHub logo on top left of the page.
 Then, report the issue or submit pull request containing corrections.
 > * Please don't serve this as an authority on sign languages. **Instead, if a trusted member of the Deaf / HoH community tells you otherwise, pay attention to them over what is documented here.**